 Once you have either an army number or date of birth and a death certificate (if applicable), you will need to fill out two forms which can be printed off by clicking the link below.
 The first is labelled ”not next-of-kin’s records” and the second “British Army”.

 When you have completed the forms, you will need to send them off with a cheque for £30 and a copy of a death certificate to the Army Personnel Centre.
 The address and name for the cheque can be found on the forms.
-You will usually receive a reply within a couple of months.
+You will usually receive a copy of the service record in around four of five months.

 I offer a Second World War Research Service and have helped my clients order service records, as well as birth and death certificates if needed.
 I also provide a copying service for WW2 war diaries which are the most important documents to view after a service record.
 Click on the link below to find out more: